Your membership has expired

 A Consumer Reports technician inspecting wood floor samples after testing with hardwood floor cleaners.

-We tested these floor cleaners against scuff marks and dried-on mustard and tomato soup.
+We test multisurface cleaners and hardwood floor cleaners against scuff marks and dried-on mustard and tomato soup.

 Photo: Scott Meadows/Consumer Reports

 It’s hard to beat the beauty of hardwood floors.
-The texture and color of real wood add warmth and character to your home like no synthetic material can.
+The texture and color of real wood add warmth and character to your home, as no synthetic material can.
 Your hardwood floors, however, are only as handsome as they are well maintained.
 Without proper care, the dirt, grime, and scuffs they accumulate can mar their appearance and contribute to wear and tear over time.
+So it’s important to find a good surface cleaner that can erase those blemishes while preserving the aesthetic and integrity of the wood.

 In this article Arrow link